 One evening, I threw leftover cereals over the small tiled roof that borders my attic window thinking birds would eat them.
 The next morning a group of grumpy-looking black redstarts stopped by for a snack.

 New Zealand is a bitter example of the havoc men can bring upon nature.
-By purposely or accidentally introducing a legion of alien species to this far-off land, men unleashed destruction and forever altered New Zealand’s unique indigenous wildlife.
+By purposely or accidentally introducing a legion of alien species to this far-off land, men unleashed destruction and forever altered New Zealand’s unique ecosystems and indigenous wildlife.
 Rats, stoats, weasels, ferrets, feral cats and brushtail possums are the most notorious culprits because they predate on native and endemic ground-nesting birds like the iconic kakapo, kiwi and takahe, and many other less known species like the fairy prion and sooty shearwater, two burrowing seabirds.
 Introduced predators have driven several bird species to extinction in the past and continue to severely impact bird populations today.

 The problem is not limited to the bird realm.
 The insect world is also in trouble as introduced bugs deplete native populations by killing or out-competing them for food.
 Non-native wasps are a notorious example: every year, they destroy large numbers of native bugs including bees, spiders, flies and caterpillars like those of monarch butterflies.
 Wasps are so numerous they threaten birds as well—here is an insightful documentary about the wasp plague in New Zealand.